 For every $1 in stock markets, $11 in derivatives are betting on what that dollar does.

 A conservative estimate puts global derivatives at one quadrillion dollars.
 These aren't just hedges—they're side bets, bets on side bets, and bets on bets on side bets.
-And the sheer quantity of side bets changes how the main game plays out.
+The sheer quantity of side bets changes how the main game plays out.

 The S&P 500 futures movement in early 2022: